The Plateau de Dollemard

 Description

-In 1870, during the Franco-Prussian war, ten cannons were installed there.
-Then in 1894, three coastal batteries were built to protect the city from a possible British attack.
-During World War II, the German army set up blockhouses around the batteries.
-It was in 1991 that the site was acquired by the Conservatoire du littoral in order to preserve and enhance this natural space.
+The Cap de la Hève is 115m above sea level, which gave it a strategic role in the defense of the Seine estuary and the port of Le Havre for two centuries.
+In 1870, during the Franco-Prussian war, ten cannons were installed here.
+Then, in 1894, three coastal batteries were built to protect the town from possible English attack.
+During the Second World War, the German army built blockhouses around the batteries.
+In 1991, the site was acquired by the Conservatoire du Littoral in order to preserve and develop this natural area.

 Openings and schedules

-• From 01/01/2024 to 31/12/2024
+• From 01/01/2025 to 31/12/2025

 Prices

-• Free for all :
+• Free for everyone :

 Location